biohub-hpc/hpcuserguide/docs/1._Getting_Started/b._Connecting_with_SSH.md

 In particular the combination of [MobaXterm](https://mobaxterm.mobatek.net/) with [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) can
-***almost*** make working from Windows in a Linux environment a much more pleasant experience (ignoring the pain and effort of getting it set up and configured, of course).
+***almost*** make working from Windows in a Linux environment an acceptable experience (ignoring the pain and effort of getting it set up and configured, of course).
 Any of these will get a functional `ssh` client onto the system.

 ## Making the connection

-Once a terminal application is opened, then connecting is as simple as `ssh FIRST.LAST@login01.czbiohub.org`, for example:
+Once at a terminal with an available `ssh`, connecting is as simple as `ssh USERNAME@HOSTNAME`, for example, to connect to BRUNO I would use my username, john.hanks, and `ssh` to the BRUNO login nodes:

 ```
-(base) [griznog@lepomis ~]$ ssh john.hanks@login01.czbiohub.org
+(base) [griznog@lepomis ~]$ ssh john.hanks@login.bruno.czbiohub.org
 Last login: Thu Oct 14 15:20:09 2021 from 10.79.124.15
-[john.hanks@login01 ~]$
+[john.hanks@login-01 ~]$
 ```

-Note, the cluster is only visible on the BioHub network, via the ssh.czbiohub.org jumphost or over a VPN connection.